andy0130tw/web3.js-browser/README.md

 ```

 # Web3.js caveats

+The author was not careful enough to mistake v2.0.0-alpha for v2.0.0-alpha.1.
+To reduce confusion, this project deserves its own semantics versioning.
+See the releases page for details.

 ## `Scrypt`
 This bundle current follows **v2.0.0-alpha.1**.
 Current implementation deprecates `scrypt` dependency in higher versions of Node.js, likely because its lack of security.
 If you see the following message, it can be safely ignored.